 Lets take a step back, Codrut because you have been specializing in this for a few years.
 How did you get started with this?

 Codrut: I started this concept back in 2015.
 I first heard of online marketing in 1999.
-I got into blogging and affiliate marketing and in the last decade, I got into expert roundups by accident.
+I got into blogging and affiliate marketing for fashion brands and many others in the last decade, I got into expert roundups by accident.

 My curious and creative nature led me to learn more about this subject.
 I had some previous connections, people I have worked with so it was a natural progression to start creating expert roundups.